breqdev/breq.dev/posts/2024-10-22-home-network.md

 ## Modem

 We get internet through a cable provider, so the network starts with a modem.
-I picked a basic Arris SURFboard with DOCSIS 3.2 support since I wanted the flexibility to configure or upgrade a router down the line.
+I picked a basic Arris SURFboard with DOCSIS 3.2 support since I wanted the flexibility afforded by running a separate router.

 This modem operates a little strangely: it gives itself `192.168.100.1`, hands out `192.168.100.10` to the first device it sees on DHCP, then also forwards along the assigned public IP address to the connected device.
+While waiting for the pfSense router to arrive, we actually had to use a Gl.inet router since neither the modem nor our access point has no routing functionality.

 ## Router and Switching

 My router is a small Netgate box running pfSense that was gifted to me by my friend [Ari](https://adryd.com/).
-It has two LAN ports (presumably for a DMZ subnet), but I only use one.
+It has two LAN ports: one goes to the network switches, and the other goes to the Wi-Fi access point.
+This lets the router and access point use VLANs to separate out clients on each SSID.

-While waiting for this router to arrive, I got a cheap gl.inet travel router to use in the interim.
-I keep this one around for any networking shenanigans that might require it.
+I keep the travel router I was using in the interim around for any networking shenanigans that might require it.

 I have two Netgear switches I picked up at MIT Swapfest a while ago: one sits near the rest of the equipment on my shelf, and the other sits on my desk to connect to my desktop and oscilloscope.
+One of these switches was featured in my friend Hunter's [Devices of All Time](https://pixilic.com/devices-of-all-time) blog post, which I somehow didn't realize until months later :)

 ## Wi-Fi

 After dealing with tons of Wi-Fi dropouts in our old apartment, I decided to invest in a Ubiquiti U6 Mesh access point.
 It's definitely overkill, but we get exceptional connection to anywhere in the apartment.

+I was very excited to finally have a router that didn't look like an over-the-top gaming device.
+The U6 Mesh is very compact and fits nicely on a shelf -- it's about the size of a tall seltzer can.
+The PoE power is actually quite useful in a home environment -- the cable run is a lot tidier with only a single cable to the device.
+The only criticism I have so far is that gets pretty warm when it's running.

 While it's theoretically possible to set up the device without a UniFi Controller, I couldn't figure out how to do so (the app kept crashing when I tried to go through the flow).
 So, I just installed the UniFi server software onto my desktop and ran it so I could configure the device, then closed out of it.
-While the software allows creating any number of separate SSIDs, we couldn't think of a good use for this.
-(Maybe we'll think of one later?)
+The software allows creating any number of separate SSIDs, which we use to run our primary network, an SSID matching my parents' home in Maine, and an Eduroam hotspot.

 # Layer 3